How to Start an LLC in Michigan

 • You

-The Registered Agent for your LLC must have a physical street address in Michigan.
+Michigan law requires that all LLC Registered Agents have a physical street address in Michigan.
 PO Boxes aren’t allowed.

-If you don’t have an address in Michigan, or you prefer more privacy, you can hire a Registered Agent Service for your LLC.
+If you don’t have an address in Michigan, or you want more privacy, you can hire a Registered Agent Service for your LLC.

 We recommend Northwest Registered Agent